 INSERT INTO Student VALUES (2,’Kakashi’,’2020202020’), (03,‘Naruto’,’3030303030’), (4,‘sam,’4040404040’), (5,‘Goku’,’5050505050’), (6,‘Gohan’,’6060606060’), (7,‘sam,’1010101010’);

 INSERT INTO Student SELECT * FROM Student_backup_Table WHERE roll_no < 30;

 The SELECT command is used to retrieve the attributes (columns with their values) of the table.

 From tells from which table the select command will retrieve the attributes and values.
 There could be more than one table associated with the FROM statement.

 DISTINCT is used along with the SELECT command, and it is used to eliminate duplicate values.

 SELECT DISTINCT name FROM Student;

-With ALTER command we can perform various operations such as adding new columns, modify data type and add or remove constraints.
+With the ALTER command, we can perform various operations such as adding new columns, modifying the data type, and adding or removing constraints.

 ALTER TABLE Student, ADD rank;